 5. Walk from Bondi to Coogee

-6. Go and say hello to the Chimps in Taronga Zoo
+6. Go and say hello to the Koalas in Taronga Zoo

-South Coast – Come see Kiama’s famous blow hole and take a dri ve on the famous Sea Cliff bridge, at Coalcliff, walk pearly white beaches and see dolphins frolic in sparkling waters in Jervis Bay.
+Come see Kiama’s famous blow hole and take a drive on the famous Sea Cliff bridge, at Coal cliff, walk pearly white beaches and see dolphins frolic in sparkling waters in Jervis Bay.
 Meet grey Kangaroos and cruise the pristine Clyde River in Batemans Bay.
-Try awear-wining cheese at Bega and watch whales in Eden on the Sapphire Coast, near the Victorian border.
-The South Coast has 30 national parks, marine parks and reserves, as well as gorgeous beaches and rich Abriginal history for you to explore.
+Try award-wining cheese at Bega and watch whales in Eden on the Sapphire Coast, near the Victorian border.
+The South Coast has 30 national parks, marine parks and reserves, as well as gorgeous beaches and rich Aboriginal history for you to explore.